 - It contains a blend of keratin amino acids, botanical oils, and vitamins to restore strength and softness to hair.

-- It contains silicone and parabens (for those following the CG method)
+- It contains silicone and parabens (for those following the CG method).7

 - One of my faves.
 It’s quick and easy to use and only needs to be left on the hair for 2 minutes.
 I usually use this twice a month.

-- If your hair is experiencing some serious breakage, you need this ASAP!
+- If your hair is experiencing serious breakage or loss, you need this ASAP!

-- If your hair is mushy or experiencing hygral fatigue, get this now!
+- If your hair is mushy or you are experiencing hygral fatigue, get this now!

-- If your hair is over-bleached, you need this.
+- If your hair is chemically over-processed, you need this.

 - This is a heavy and intense protein treatment.

-- It is a liquid formula and it is quite sticky as it dries and hardens on your hair.
+- It is a liquid formula that is quite sticky as it dries and hardens on your hair.